CHAPTER I

 §.
 5

-The Foundation shall be overseen by the Minister of Finance.
+The Foundation shall be supervised by the Minister of Finance.

 CHAPTER II